jamespericles/Result-Bot/README.md

 ## Deployment

 All instances are hosted on [Vultr](https://www.vultr.com/) using their lowest specs (Cloud Compute, General Purpose Server, 25 GB NVMe).
 I also opted for Ubuntu 23.04 x64 as my OS.

+Each Ubuntu instance is provisioned with [Docker](https://www.docker.com/).
+This allows me to easily update the bot without having to manually restart it.
+I have a GitHub action defined that ssh's into my server, identifies and stops the current container, pulls the latest changes from the main branch, then builds a new container and starts it.
+This is all done automatically when a git pull is made to main.

 ## Additional Functionality